binary-manu/static-cross-openssh/README.md

 configuration script (i.e. `./configure --prefix="..."`).
 The default is `/system/opt/openssh`.

+This generates a hidden configuration file `.config`, which records the selected architecture, prefix path as well as the chosen versions of all packages that are going to be built.
+This file allows for reproducible builds so that the same packages are used over and over even if there are upstream updates.

+To actually run the build, just type `make`. `config` must always be used on its own, so don't do `make config all`.

 ### Version selection

-Makefiles come with default versions for packages, which have been tested to compile.
-In order to avoid frequent updates to track upstream releases, a new mode has been implemented which allows some (or all) packages, plus the toolchain, to be built from the latest upstream versions.
+Makefiles come with default versions for packages and the toolchain, which have been tested to compile.
+In order to avoid frequent updates to track upstream releases, the build system can query online sources for the latest upstream versions and use those, rather than the defaults, at configuration time.

 For each of the packages: